Coronavirus and your move

 - Our ID checks are completely online, and you don’t need to visit our office for any part of the process.

-- And we have several locations where we can receive signed contracts and deeds if necessary.
+- We accept e-signatures for most of the documents involved in a transaction, and we have several locations where we can receive signed documents by post if necessary.

 Meanwhile, if you’re planning to move soon but you’re self-isolating right now, we can help line everything up in advance.